-NuGet.org does supports unlisting a package, which can be done in the package management page on the web site.
-Unlisted packages no longer appear on nuget.org or in the Visual Studio UI, and do not appear in search results.
+nuget.org does supports unlisting a package, which can be done in the package management page on the web site.
+Unlisted packages don't appear on nuget.org or in the Visual Studio UI, and do not appear in search results.
 Unlisted packages, however, can still be downloaded and installed by using an exact version number, which supports package restore.
 In addition, unlisted packages may still be discovered in the following specific scenarios:

 - Package restore using floating versions (for example,